brikis98/yevgeniy-brikman-homepage/_posts/2011-07-21-3-more-web-development-tools-youve.md

 {% include figure.html path="blog/web-dev-tools/visual-event.png" caption="Visual Event" url="https://sprymedia.co.uk/article/Visual+Event+2" %}

 This is a handy bookmarklet that creates a visual overlay on the current webpage indicating which DOM elements have events bound to them.
-This is abolutely clutch for cutting your way through the jungle of events handlers that often pollute a complicated page.
+This is absolutely clutch for cutting your way through the jungle of events handlers that often pollute a complicated page.
 In a single glance, you can figure out if the button that's misbehaving has a click handler, or if it's the div above it, or